Setting up a trading subsidiary for academy trusts

 A trading subsidiary is typically a company with share capital owned and controlled by a parent charity (in our context an academy trust).

-Increasingly, trusts are interested in exploring the establishment of a trading subsidiary.
+Increasingly, academy trusts are interested in exploring the establishment of a trading subsidiary.
 Reasons will vary between trusts but may include one or more of:

 Cost vs benefit of setting up a trading subsidiary